wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

         # This filters the following hero types
         # to simply explain this...
         # if your bonus point is next to mountains and cave walls and such, then these should be far away from
-        # watery bodies..thus, aquatice heroes should not be spawned in that case
+        # watery bodies..thus, aquatic heroes should not be spawned in that case
         [hero_spawn_filter]
             types=Naga Fighter,Merman Fighter,Merman Hunter,Mermaid Initiate,Naga Dirkfang,Naga Guard
             [filter_location]